makazhan/uoe-msc-projects-2020/README.md

 </pre>
 Crucially, not all UD features was mapped to UM and therefore are absent from the shared task data, e.g. PronType=Prs from the example above has no UM equivalent.
 Thus, one cannot simply replace the shared task treebanks with the original UD equivalents.
-In order to use the shared task data in the original UD format, one must comvert UM back to UD.
+In order to use the shared task data in the original UD format, one must comvert UM back to UD, which is not trivial.

-**Why is all this important?**
+**Why is it important?**

 Baselines such as [UDPipe v1.2](https://github.com/ufal/udpipe), [v2](https://github.com/CoNLL-UD-2018/UDPipe-Future) and [Lemming](https://github.com/lwolfsonkin/lemmingatize) are designed to work with ConLL-U (UD) and related formats.
-One could run them directly on the shared task (UM) data, but it is advisible to convert the data back to UD first.
-At least for Lemming, I have tried both options and concluded that conversion back to UD yields better results.
+Although, I have not tried running those tools directly on the UM data, I suspect there might be issues with that format.
+Instead I have converted UM back to UD.
+If you decide to use UDPipe and/or Lemming, you can

+**Data format for Lematus**

+hey!

 <hr>